amarsahinovic/django-zurb-foundation/README.md

 Including Foundation js/css/vendor files
 =============================================

+#### Note: these tags are deprecated in favor of including files directly with Django `static` tag.
+They will be removed in version 6.x.
+Templates have been updated to use the new method.

 To include specific Foundation js files, you can use `foundation_js` tag.

 For example, to include `abide` library use: